Eleventy Plugin Baseline

 How it works

-Inlining your CSS
+Inlining CSS

 {% set cssPath = _baseline.assets.input ~ "css/critical.css" %}